MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/WorldAfterEvents.md

 > This property is still in pre-release.
 Its signature may change or it may be removed in future releases.
 ::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **dataDrivenEntityTrigger**
 `read-only dataDrivenEntityTrigger: DataDrivenEntityTriggerAfterEventSignal;`

 This event is fired when an entity event has been triggered that will update the component definition state of an entity.

 Type: [*DataDrivenEntityTriggerAfterEventSignal*](DataDrivenEntityTriggerAfterEventSignal.md)

-> [!CAUTION]
-> This property is still in pre-release.
-Its signature may change or it may be removed in future releases.
-::: moniker-end

 ::: moniker range="=minecraft-bedrock-experimental"
 ### **effectAdd**